Article On Finding, Interviewing, and

 the city of the event.
 This can greatly affect our availability depending where we are the day before and after.
 If it’s a lesser known city, it’s nice to hear facts like “That’s about two hours north of Seattle” or “By the way, Evansville does have its own airport.”

-► the date of the event and the approximate timeI almost said no to a company because I'd already booked that morning and then found out their meeting wasn’t until 7pm in the same city.
+► the date of the event and the approximate timeI almost said no to a company because I'd already booked that morning and then found out their business meeting wasn’t until 7pm in the same city.
+That was doable!

 ► the type of service you are looking for.
 Many speakers are also consultants, trainers, coaches, teambuilders, performers, etc. so if you just say “event”, we don’t know what we’re calling you back about doing.